TheThingsNetwork/docs/_content/gateways/gateway/faq.md

 #### Q. My gateway is in a reboot loop.
 How can I fix it?

 - Symptom: After booting the gateway, 2 LEDs are on and the 3rd LED is blinking.
-After ~1 minute without progress, the gateway suddenly reboots and the whole thing repeats...
+After ~1 minute without progress, the gateway suddenly reboots and the whole thing repeats.
-- Possible cause: The LoRa board is not fully pushed in in the connector.
+- Possible cause: The LoRa board is not fully pushed in in the socket.
-- Fix: Open the lid and push the LoRa board in the connector.
+- Fix: Open the lid and push the LoRa board in the socket.
 See also: https://github.com/TheThingsProducts/gateway/issues/1#issuecomment-405523207
+- Remark: If this fix does not work for you, the right place to look for other solutions is: https://github.com/TheThingsProducts/gateway/issues